Rain Garden Collects Runoff

 This is a channeled area to collect rain water runoff that was designed by Dr. Fouad H. Jaber of the TX A&M AgriLife Research Extension Service, Dallas County Office.

-It is funded by the Lake Highlands Community Gardener, Stephen M. Seay Foundation, Four Seasons Garden Club and maintained by LHCG.
+It was funded by the Lake Highlands Community Gardener, Stephen M. Seay Foundation, Four Seasons Garden Club and maintained by LHCG.
 Dedicated May 2013.

 The Rain Garden is a bio-retention area consisting of a planted shallow depression with Texas A&M University’s high infiltration media that collects rainwater runoff from roofs, parking lots and other imperious surfaces to reduce storm water volume, act as a storm water treatment area, re-charge ground water and buffer temperatures.
 For the technically curious, click here to read the full document published by Texas A&M.